greg-js/arch-wiki-md-repo/wiki/_content/english/Tmux.md

 **Tip:** You may want to add `WorkingDirectory=*custom_path*` to customize working directory.

 Alternatively, you can place this file within your [systemd/User](/index.php/Systemd/User "Systemd/User") directory (without `User=%I`), for example `~/.config/systemd/user/tmux.service`.
-This way the tmux service will start when you log in.
+This way the tmux service will start when you log in, unless you also enable [systemd/User#Automatic start-up of systemd user instances](/index.php/Systemd/User#Automatic_start-up_of_systemd_user_instances "Systemd/User").

 ## Session initialization